Dosage form: injection, powder, lyophilized, for solution

 There are no data on the presence of Bortezomib or its metabolites in human milk, the effects of the drug on the breastfed child, or the effects of the drug on milk production.
-Because many drugs are excreted in human milk and because the potential for serious adverse reactions in a breastfed child from Bortezomib for Injection is unknown, advise nursing women not to breastfeed during treatment with Bortezomib for Injection and for 2 months after treatment.
+Because many drugs are excreted in human milk and because the potential for serious adverse reactions in breastfed child from Bortezomib is unknown, advise nursing women not to breastfeed during treatment with Bortezomib for injection and for two months after treatment.

-Verify the pregnancy status of females of reproductive potential prior to initiating Bortezomib for Injection treatment.
+Conduct pregnancy testing in females of reproductive potential prior to initiating Bortezomib for injection treatment.

-Advise females of reproductive potential to avoid pregnancy during treatment with Bortezomib for Injection and for 7 months following cessation of therapy.
+Advise females of reproductive potential to avoid pregnancy and use effective contraception during treatment with Bortezomib for injection and for at least seven months after the last dose.

-Males with female sexual partners of reproductive potential should use effective contraception during treatment with Bortezomib for Injection and for 4 months following cessation of therapy.
+Males with female sexual partners of reproductive potential should use effective contraception during treatment with Bortezomib for injection and for at least four months after the last dose.

 Additional information describing a clinical study in which efficacy was not demonstrated in pediatric patients is in the approved label for Millennium Pharmaceuticals, Inc.'s VELCADE (Bortezomib) Injection.
 However, due to Millennium Pharmaceuticals, Inc.’s marketing exclusivity rights, this drug product is not labeled with that pediatric information.